 How to Answer

-When it comes to clear communication through every stage of a project, leading by example is key.
-As a business intelligence analyst, it is your job to establish the tone of the dialogue and the means of communication.
-Show the interviewer that you know how to set the foundations of proper communication with your clients and their teams.
-If possible, give examples of projects you’ve worked on.
+Leading by example is vital for clear communication through every project stage.
+As a business intelligence analyst, it’s your job to establish the tone of the dialogue and the means of communication.
+Show the interviewer that you know how to communicate properly with your clients and their teams by giving examples of projects you’ve worked on.

 How to Answer

-A great business analyst knows that when a client signs off a project, it doesn’t mean it’s successful (or finished) yet.
-So, make sure you explain to the interviewer that you remain available to your clients and you support them until you’re sure their expectations are met and they are happy with the results.
+A great business analyst knows that when a client signs off on a project, it doesn’t mean it’s successful (or finished).
+So, explain to the interviewer that you remain available to your clients and support them until you’re sure their expectations are met and they are happy with the results.

-16. How often do you brainstorm new ideas with your coworkers?
+3. How often do you brainstorm new ideas with your co-workers?

 How to Answer

-Having regular discussions with other team members is of great importance when it comes to project plans and aligning ideas.
-Let the interviewer know that you’re a team player who is open to others’ views and opinions.
+Regular discussions with other team members make a difference to project planning and aligning ideas.
+Let the interviewer know you’re a team player and open to others’ views and opinions.

 How to Answer

 Confidentiality agreements ensure the protection of company trade secrets.
-This question gives you a chance to present yourself as a trustworthy individual that abides by their company’s policy and respects their clients.
+This question allows you to present yourself as a trustworthy individual.

-18. How do you respond when you’re unhappy with the end result of a project?
+5. How do you respond when you’re unhappy with the result of a project?

 How to Answer

+Not all projects are perfect, and not all clients can be satisfied.
 Even the best BI analysts experience failure at times.
-Not all projects are perfect, and not all clients can be satisfied.
-What the interviewer would like to know is if you’re capable of accepting disappointment and responding in a mature and productive way.
+The interviewer would like to know if you can accept disappointment and respond maturely and productively.

 How to Answer

-Employers are seeking BI analysts who are constantly upgrading their skills and strive to stay relevant.
+Employers welcome BI analysts who constantly upgrade their skills and strive to stay relevant.
 You can set career development goals and accomplish them by attending conferences, earning online certificates, listening to podcasts, or even joining a mentoring program.
-When you mention some of these examples and the goals you’ve set for yourself this year, make sure you bridge the knowledge you’ll gain with the benefits you’ll bring to the company.
+When you mention some of these examples and the goals you’ve set for yourself this year, bridge the knowledge you’ll gain with the benefits you’ll bring to the company.

-You have 100 balls (50 red balls and 50 blue balls) and 2 buckets.
-You can choose how to divide the balls into the two buckets so as to maximize the probability of selecting a blue ball if 1 ball is chosen from 1 of the buckets at random.
+You have 100 balls (50 red and 50 blue balls) and two buckets.
+You can choose how to divide the balls into these two buckets to maximize the probability of selecting a blue ball if one is randomly chosen from one of the buckets.

-Put 1 blue ball in one of the buckets and put the rest of the balls in the other bucket.
-This way you will have 50% chance of selecting the bucket with only 1 ball and then, even if it is not selected and you have to draw a ball from the other bucket you would have almost 50% chance of selecting a blue ball (49 blue balls versus 50 red balls).
-The joint probability of the two events would equal almost 75%.
+Put one blue ball in one of the buckets, then put all remaining blue and red balls in the other bucket.
+In this way, you’ll have a 50% chance of selecting the bucket with only one ball, and even if you have to draw a ball from the bucket full of balls, you would still have almost a 50% chance of selecting a blue ball (49 blue balls versus 50 red).
+The joint probability of the two events would equal nearly 75%.

-Typically, you’ll get a phone screen call from a recruiter first, followed by a few technical phone interviews with the BI team members.
-Prior to the onsite interviews, the recruiter will give you an overview of the BI analyst interview process.
-What comes next are 6 to 8 interviews with members of the BI team (plus some important employees your team works with).
-Usually, there are 1-on-1 and 2-on-1 interviews.
+With Apple, you’ll typically get a phone screen call from a recruiter, followed by a few technical phone interviews with the BI team members.
+Before the onsite interviews, the recruiter will give you an overview of the BI analyst interview process.
+What comes next are six to eight interviews with members of the BI team and essential employees your team works with.
+There are usually one-on-one and two-on-one interviews.

-Be prepared for some whiteboard coding tasks and a lunch interview with your potential manager.
+Prepare for whiteboard coding tasks and a lunch interview with your potential manager.

-Similar to other companies, the BI analyst interviewers’ questions are centered around different areas and sharing feedback isn’t a common practice.
+Apple’s BI analyst’s questions concern different areas, and sharing feedback isn’t expected.
 Once that part of the process is over, your interviewers will compare notes.
-Then, only if they agree that you’re a suitable candidate, you’ll have interviews with the director and the VP of the company.
-Of course, the latter can reject any candidate at their own discretion.
+If they agree you’re a suitable candidate, you’ll have interviews with the director and the company’s VP.
+Of course, the latter can reject any candidate at their discretion.
 Ultimately, if you’ve made it, you’ll hear from a recruiter a few days later.

-Usually, the BI analyst interviewing process starts with an email or a phone call with a recruiter, followed by a phone screen or an in-person interview.
-The screening interview is conducted by a coworker and takes about 45 minutes.
-It consists mostly of coding tasks you must solve using a collaborative editor.
+The BI analyst interviewing process with Facebook typically starts with an email or a phone call with a recruiter, followed by a phone screen or an in-person interview.
+A co-worker conducts the screening interview, which takes about 45 minutes.
+It consists primarily of coding tasks you must solve using a collaborative editor.
 Of course, you’ll also answer BI analyst interview questions related to your resume, skills, interests, and motivation.
-If those go well, you’ll be invited to a longer series of BI analyst interviews at Facebook’s offices.
+If those go well, you’ll be invited to a more extended series of BI analyst interviews at Facebook’s offices.

 What’s typical for Facebook BI analyst interviews is that many questions are focused on a deep understanding of their product, so make sure you demonstrate both knowledge and genuine interest in the job.

 You’ll be asked questions about issues that the company is facing and how you can help solve them.
-So, think about metrics when preparing for the Facebook BI analyst interview.
-Once the interviews are over, everyone you’ve interviewed gets together to decide if you’ll be successful in the BI analyst role.
-Then all left to do is wait for your recruiter to contact you with feedback from the BI interview.
+So, think about metrics when preparing for the interview.
+Once the interviews are over, everyone you’ve interviewed with gets together to decide if you’ll be successful in the BI analyst role.
+Then you must wait for your recruiter to contact you with feedback.

-Here’s how the BI analyst hiring process goes at Amazon.
-It starts with 1 or 2 technical phone screens with a BI team member or, quite surprisingly, a hiring manager (mainly SQL, SAS, and econometric questions, plus some behavioral questions).
+Amazon’s BI analyst hiring process starts with one or two technical phone screens with a BI team member or a hiring manager.
+These are mainly SQL, SAS, and econometric questions and some behavioral questions.

-If everything goes well, you can expect to have 4 - 5 hour-long onsite interviews with one or two teams.
+If everything goes well, you can expect four-hour-long onsite interviews with one or two teams.
 Each team focuses on BI analyst interview questions in different areas.
-Some of them involve statistical modeling and data sets.
+Some of them involve statistical modeling and datasets.
 So, some experience with those would be helpful.
 Sometimes the onsite interviews are scheduled a month after the phone screen.

-Each BI analyst interviewer can see the others’ evaluations but only after they’ve submitted their own feedback first.
+Each BI analyst interviewer can see the others’ evaluations, but only after they’ve submitted their feedback first.
 Then there’s a meeting where the BI interviewers discuss the candidate’s performance and make the final hiring decision.

-Is there anything we’ve skipped mentioning?
-Yes – the Bar Raiser.
+Is there anything we’ve skipped?
+The Bar Raiser.

-Bar Raisers have rich interviewing experience and hold the supreme veto power in the hiring process.
-The bar raiser’s final decision can’t be overruled even by the hiring manager.
-But what exactly does the Bar Raiser assess?
-Amazon VP of Worldwide People Operations Ardine Williams says one of Amazon’s hiring principles is that anyone they bring in should raise the bar on the company’s internal performance, which means that Bar Raisers are looking for someone who's better than half of the people currently working there at that level.
+Former Amazon VP of Worldwide People Operations, Ardine Williams, says that one of Amazon’s hiring principles is that anyone they bring in should raise the bar of the company’s internal performance.
+This means that bar raisers are looking for someone better than half of those working at that level.

 A Final Note on the BI Analyst Interview Questions

-Acing the BI analyst interview is not just about being qualified and practicing the BI analyst interview questions in advance.
-So, as a final note, we’ll share 5 common mistakes BI analyst candidates make (so that you’ll know better and avoid them at your own BI analyst interview):
+Acing the BI analyst interview is about more than just practicing the BI analyst interview questions in advance.
+So, as a final note, we’ll share the following four common mistakes BI analyst candidates make in a BI analyst interview.

 Cramming is not helpful when it comes to business intelligence interview questions.
 Instead, focus on quality.
 Don’t just go through the solutions.
-Try to learn the logic behind the answer and use it as a stepping stone to improve your approach to new problems.
+Try to learn the logic behind the answers and use them as stepping stones to improve your approach to new problems.

-When asked BI analyst interview questions, try to be as specific and to-the-point as possible.
-There’s nothing worse than rambling about a topic (especially if it happens to be a BI topic you’re not an expert on).
-So, try breaking down your reply into meaningful parts and say a few sentences about each.
-If the interviewer needs more details, they’ll certainly continue with a follow-up question.
+Try to be precise and concise.
+There’s nothing worse than rambling on about a topic, especially if it’s a BI one you’re not an expert on.
+Break down your reply into meaningful parts and say a few sentences about each.
+If the interviewer needs more details, they’ll continue with a follow-up question.

 Nobody can read your thoughts, including job interviewers.
-So, unless you want to appear as if you’re stuck beyond repair, speak up often.
-Make sure you guide the interviewer through your thought process when solving a BI analyst problem.
-This way, even if your explanation isn’t perfect, they will be able to give you a hint and you will arrive at the solution faster.
+Ensure you guide the interviewer through your thought process when solving a BI analyst problem.
+In this way, even if your explanation isn’t perfect, they’ll be able to give you a hint, and you’ll arrive at the solution faster.
 What better way to show good communication skills and willingness to collaborate?

-Hurry slowly.
-Trying to solve a coding problem as fast as possible makes you appear nervous and sloppy!
-So, take your time, approach the task methodically, and test often (unless you’re doing whiteboard coding).
-This will help you finish the problem quicker.
-Not to mention you’ll avoid making hasty mistakes you’ll later regret.
+Slow and steady wins the race.
+Trying to solve a coding problem as fast as possible makes you look nervous and sloppy.
+Take your time, approach the task methodically, and test often—unless you’re performing whiteboard coding.
+This will help you finish the problem quicker and avoid making hasty mistakes you’ll later regret.